The-Politico/generator-politico-embeds/README.md

     ```bash
     $ yarn install
     ```
-3. Create a new `aws.json` using `aws.json.example`.
-4. If your project is using ArchieML, run `gulp archie` to reconfigure :
+3. If your project is using ArchieML, run `gulp archie` to reconfigure :
     ```bash
     $ gulp archie
     ```
-5. Start `gulp`!
+4. Start `gulp`!

 #### Working with templates